Optimising cost vs accuracy of decentralised analytics in fog computing environments: Cost Model

 As we will show in the following, $\varepsilon$ directly affects the number of communication rounds and therefore both the communication and compute costs.
 Precisely, as stated in \cite{Lee:2015aa}, the relationship between the $\varepsilon$-accuracy and the number of communication rounds between the centre and the devices is expressed by

 where $n_1$ is the size of the local dataset held by each Collection Point and $\kappa$ is the condition number of the problem.
-The condition number is defined as the ratio between the first and the last eigenvalues of $S_k$.
+The condition number is defined as the ratio between the first and the last eigenvalues of Hessian of the empirical loss function.
 Precisely, $\kappa$ measures how much the output value of the function can change for a small change in the input argument.
-Computing the exact value of $\kappa$ is computationally expensive, but in the machine learning literature, it is typically considered to be proportional to $O(\sqrt{N})$, where $N$ is the cardinality of the entire dataset.
-Note that, the number of rounds depends on the aggregation level, as $n_1$ (the number of data points available at a collection point) is equal to $\gamma n_0$.
+Computing the exact value of $\kappa$ is computationally expensive, but as specified in \cite{Lee:2017aa} we can consider it proportional to $\sqrt{N}$, where $N$ is the cardinality of the entire dataset.
+Note that the number of rounds depends on the aggregation level, as $n_1$ (the number of data points available at a collection point) is equal to $\gamma n_0$.

-In DSRVG, the amount of communication generated in a single round follows directly from Algorithm~\ref{alg:dsvrg} and can be computed as in Equation (\ref{eq:cr}).
+In DSRVG, the amount of communication generated in a single round can be computed as in Equation (\ref{eq:cr}).
 Note that we consider as unitary cost of communication the cost of sending a single model (i.e., all its parameters).

-Specifically, for each round the centre sends to all the other $(m_1-1)$ Collection Points a parameters' vector $w$ (line 3) and receives from them $(m_1-1)$ gradient vectors.
-The size of the parameters' vector and of each gradient is expressed by $\omega$ (line 4).
-The reason why we consider the communication cost only due to sending the parameters' vector and the gradient, is explained as follows.
-Without loss of generality, we assume that the node acting as centre also executes the local updates according to Algorithm~\ref{alg:sssvrg}.
-This means that lines 6 and 7 of Algorithm~\ref{alg:dsvrg} are not executed and do not generate traffic.
-Finally, we assume that, at a given round, the current centre indicates the center for the next round while sending the new model (line 3 of Algorithm~\ref{alg:dsvrg}), thus with negligible network cost.
+Specifically, for each round the centre sends to all the other $(m_1-1)$ Collection Points a parameters vector $w$ and receives from them $(m_1-1)$ gradient vectors.
+The size of the parameters vector and of each gradient is expressed by $\omega$.
+For the sake of clarity, in the following we describe how we derive the communication costs.
+Without loss of generality, we assume that the node acting as centre also executes the local updates, i.e,.
+Eq.(\ref{eq:wupdate}-\ref{eq:wgupdate}).
+This means that the centre does not generate traffic for sending the vector $\tilde w_t$ and the average gradient $\tilde h_t$ to itself.
+Finally, we assume that, at a given round, the current centre indicates the centre for the next round while sending the new model, thus with negligible network cost.
 Again without loss generality, we consider that the centres are selected according to a round robin policy.
 The specific policy does not impact on the network cost as long as the current centre has locally the information required to identify the next one.

 The total amount of traffic generated to obtain an $\varepsilon$-accurate solution is therefore